umbraco/UmbracoDocs/new-backoffice/extending/development-flow/vite-package-setup.md

 This alters the Vite default output into a **library mode**, where the output is a javascript file with the same name as the `name` attribute in `package.json`.
 The name is `my-extension` if you followed this tutorial with no changes.

 {% hint style="info" %}
+The `build:lib:entry` parameter can accept an array which will allow you to export multiple files during the build.
 You can read more about [Vite's build options here](https://vitejs.dev/config/build-options.html#build-lib).
 {% endhint %}

 #### Build Package